Kristian Donaldson: Early life

 Donaldson attended the Savannah College of Art and Design.

 Career

 Donaldson has been working in comics since 2004.
-Notable works include "Supermarket" from IDW, and "99 Days" from Vertigo.
-He is currently working on "The Massive" with writer Brian Wood, for Dark Horse.
+Notable works include Supermarket from IDW, and 99 Days from Vertigo.
+He created The Massive series with writer Brian Wood for Dark Horse.

 Donaldson has done covers for comic book adaptations and tie-ins to Chuck and Dr. Horrible, and "The Guild".